Near-domination in graphs: The Erd o s-Hajnal conjecture

 \begin{thm} For every proper ideal $\mathcal{C}$, there exist $c,\epsilon>0$ such that for every graph $G\in \mathcal{C}$, $G$ has a clique or stable set of cardinality at least $c|V(G)|^{\epsilon}$. \end{thm}

 We are interested in the way the (optimal) coefficient $\epsilon$ depends on $\mathcal{C}$.
 In particular, when does taking $\epsilon = 1$ work?
 If $\mathcal{C}$ is the set of all graphs not containing one particular graph $H$ as an induced subgraph, then there are almost no choices of $H$ for which $\epsilon = 1$ works --- only those graphs $H$ with at most two vertices, as is easily seen.
+For instance, let $S_t$ be the star with centre of degree $t$, and $\mathcal{C}$ the class of all graphs that do not contain $S_t$ as an induced subgraph; then $\epsilon = O(1/t)$, since the Ramsey number $R(k,t)$ is at least $(k/\log k)^{(t+1)/2}$ for fixed $t$ and large $k$~\cite{keevash} (and $\epsilon$ is known to exist because of a result of Alon, Pach and Solymosi~\cite{APS}).

 But there are ideals defined by excluding more than one graph.

-For instance, let $S_t$ be the star with centre of degree $t$, and $\mathcal{C}$ the class of all graphs that do not contain $S_t$ as an induced subgraph; then $\epsilon = O(1/t)$, since the Ramsey number $R(k,t)$ is at least $(k/\log k)^{(t+1)/2}$ for fixed $t$ and large $k$~\cite{keevash} (and $\epsilon$ is known to exist because of a result of Alon, Pach and Solymosi~\cite{APS}).
-On the other hand, if we take $\mathcal{C}$ to be the class of graphs that contain neither $S_t$ nor its complement as an induced subgraph, then~\cite{substars} for every graph $G\in \mathcal{C}$, either $G$ or its complement has maximum degree bounded by a function of $t$, and so there exist $c,\epsilon$ with $\epsilon = 1$.
+If we take $\mathcal{C}$ to be the class of graphs that contain neither $S_t$ nor its complement as an induced subgraph, then~\cite{substars} for every graph $G\in \mathcal{C}$, either $G$ or its complement has maximum degree bounded by a function of $t$, and so there exist $c,\epsilon$ with $\epsilon = 1$.

 Another ideal of interest is the class of all $t$-dominating graphs, for fixed $t$.
 Every split graph has a clique or stable set containing at least half its vertices, and so by \ref{reducetosplit}, in every $t$-dominating graph $G$, there is a subset $X\subseteq V(G)$ with $|X|\ge |V(G)|/2$ such that either the subgraph induced on $X$ has maximum degree at most $2t$ or its complement graph does.
 Consequently $G$ has a clique or stable set with cardinality at least $|V(G)|/(4t+2)$; and so we may take $\epsilon = 1$ in \ref{EH} for this class.